 By Molly Bowman-Styles

-A second-generation San Diegan, Molly Bowman-Styles is the President of Windansea Communications, a public relations firm working with nonprofit organizations and small businesses.
+A second-generation San Diegan, Molly Bowman-Styles is the president of Windansea Communications.